Horse Trailer Shower: Options and Maintenance Tips

 Double D Trailers Basics Living Quarters Features vs. Full Living Quarters Features

-Brad Heath, owner of Double D Trailers, explained, “You could install a home style toilet with a holding tank underneath.
+Brad Heath, the owner of Double D Trailers, explained: “You could install a home-style toilet with a holding tank underneath.
 Or, to save even more, purchase a portable toilet from Wal-Mart to accomplish the same thing.”

-Typically, you can do about $5000 in upgrades to a gooseneck trailer, before it becomes a living quarters trailer.
-Not too bad when you think about all of the smelly port-a-johns you’d have to use otherwise.
+Typically, you’d need to spend thousands in upgrades to a gooseneck trailer before it becomes a living quarters trailer.
+That’s money well spent, especially when you think about all the smelly port-a-johns you’d have to use otherwise.

 Besides the convenience of an onboard toilet and sink, you can also design your trailer with an inexpensive way to shower.
 The “Cowboy/cowgirl shower” puts a shower in the front stall of your horse area. (see photo below)

-The layout and design of your bathroom largely depends on the type of living quarters trailer you buy.
-Our Trail Blazer Living Quarters trailer comes a 30 gallon freshwater supply tank with a 6 gallon gas water heater so you can bask in a nice hot shower.
-There is a top quality Thetford toilet with its foot flush pedal and a stand up shower.
-Finally, there is room for several storage cabinets in these design with the option to upgrade to hardwood.
+The layout and design of your horse trailer shower and bathroom setups largely depend on the type of living quarters trailer you buy.
+Our Trail Blazer Living Quarters trailer comes with a 30-gallon freshwater supply tank with a 6-gallon gas water heater so you can bask in a nice hot shower.
+There is a top-quality Thetford toilet with its foot flush pedal and a stand-up shower.
+Finally, there is room for several storage cabinets in these designs with the option to upgrade to hardwood.

 We recently built this 2 Horse SafeTack Living Quarters Trailer with all the bells and whistles.
-The luxury bathroom included a black porcelain toilet, sink with a vanity mirror, a corner shower stall with a glass door and a sliding pocket door. (see photo right)
+The luxury bathroom included a black porcelain toilet, a sink with a vanity mirror, a corner shower stall with a glass door, and a sliding pocket door. (see photo below)